 California generally does not permit late fees.
 Even if the fee is stated in the rental agreement, the burden is on the landlord to show that the fee is necessary.
 (See Orozco v.
 Casimiro.)

-A California landlord may assess a fee of up to $25 for providing a first check with insufficient funds to cover rent, and $35 for any subsequent checks (§1719).
+A California landlord may assess a fee of up to $25 for providing the 1st check with insufficient funds to pay rent and $35 for any subsequent checks (§1719).